vuejs/docs/src/api/basic-reactivity.md

 ## `reactive`

-Takes an object and returns a reactive proxy of the original.
+Returns a reactive copy of the object.

 ```js
 const obj = reactive({ count: 0 })